You know, everyone has aches and pains at some point. Everyone gets a little sore. Everyone has trouble sleeping sometimes.

 Since proper motion seems to be essential in the joints of fibromyalgia patients (and, indeed, with everybody), the low-force chiropractic adjustment is an excellent way to restore proper motion to spinal and extremity joints.
 The Activator instrument is the most popular low-force adjusting instrument in the world, and for good reason.
 The soft rubber tip provides as gentle a chiropractic experience as possible.
 Chiropractors are known for taking the time to create individualized care plans for each person.

-Dr. Johnson follows the latest research on fibromyalgia and therapies, nutrition, and exercise.
+Dr. Kyle Johnson of Johnson Family Chiropractic of Peoria follows the latest research on fibromyalgia and therapies, nutrition, and exercise.
 We are as eager as you are to find a solution or cure for everyone with fibromyalgia!
-Until a cure is found, the personalized care you'll find at Johnson Family Chiropractic may be your best path to health.
+Until a cure is found, the personalized care you'll find at Johnson Family Chiropractic of Peoria may be your best path to health.